Eli Mencer

-Eli Mencer (born November 14, 1996) is a professional gridiron football defensive lineman and linebacker for the Edmonton Elks of the Canadian Football League (CFL).
+Eli Mencer (born November 14, 1996) is an American professional football defensive lineman and linebacker.
+He previously played in the Canadian Football League (CFL) for the Toronto Argonauts and Edmonton Elks.

 College career

 After using a redshirt season in 2015, Mencer played college football for the Albany Great Danes as a linebacker from 2016 to 2019.
 He played in 45 games where he had 198 tackles, 21.5 sacks, two interceptions, 12 forced fumbles, and eight fumble recoveries.

 Professional career

 Seattle Seahawks

-On April 25, 2020, Mencer signed with the Seattle Seahawks after going undrafted in the 2020 NFL Draft.
+On April 25, 2020, Mencer signed with the Seattle Seahawks after going undrafted in the 2020 NFL draft.
 He was released late in the preseason on August 29, 2020, to make room for Paul Richardson, who was also released one week later.

 Montreal Alouettes

 Mencer signed with the Montreal Alouettes on January 21, 2021.
 However, he was released prior to training camp in the pandemic-shortened 2021 CFL season, on June 21, 2021.

 Toronto Argonauts

 One day after his Montreal release, on June 22, 2021, Mencer was signed by the Toronto Argonauts.
 Following 2021 training camp, he was assigned to the practice roster, but made his professional debut in week 2, on August 13, 2021, against the Winnipeg Blue Bombers, where he had three special teams tackles.
 He recorded his first career interception on October 6, 2021, against the Ottawa Redblacks.
 He played in just six regular season games that year, but led the team in special teams tackles with 10.

 To start the 2022 season, Mencer was on the injured list and then the practice roster before dressing as a backup linebacker in week three.